 The full form of GST is Goods and Services Tax.
 It replaced multiple indirect taxes in India, streamlining tax compliance and improving transparency for businesses.

-How is GST structured in India?
+How many types of GST are there in India?

 What is the GST rate in India?